Phathom Pharmaceuticals Announ - GuruFocus.com

-FLORHAM PARK, N.J., May 23, 2023 (GLOBE NEWSWIRE) -- Phathom Pharmaceuticals, Inc. ( PHAT), a biopharmaceutical company focused on developing and commercializing novel treatments for gastrointestinal diseases, announced today that it intends to offer and sell, subject to market and other conditions, shares of its common stock in an underwritten public offering.
-In addition, Phathom intends to grant the underwriters a 30-day option to purchase up to an additional 15% of the total number of the shares of its common stock offered in the public offering.
-There can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+FLORHAM PARK, N.J., May 23, 2023 (GLOBE NEWSWIRE) -- Phathom Pharmaceuticals, Inc. ( PHAT), a biopharmaceutical company focused on developing and commercializing novel treatments for gastrointestinal diseases, announced today the pricing of its underwritten public offering of 11,125,000 shares of its common stock at a price to the public of $11.75 per share.
+The gross proceeds to Phathom from the offering, before deducting the underwriting discounts and commissions and other offering expenses, are expected to be approximately $130.7 million.
+In addition, Phathom has granted the underwriters a 30-day option to purchase up to an additional 1,668,750 shares of common stock at the public offering price, less underwriting discounts and commissions.
+The offering is expected to close on or about May 26, 2023, subject to satisfaction of customary closing conditions.

 Phathom intends to use the net proceeds from the proposed offering to fund the clinical development of vonoprazan, pre-commercial activities and commercialization expenses and for working capital and general corporate purposes.